-In order to understand the ethos and philosophy of the school, parents are encouraged to attend half day visits to work alongside their child, attend formal parents' evenings and other school functions.
+In order to understand the ethos and philosophy of the school, parents are encouraged to attend half day visits to work alongside their child, attend formal parents' evenings (either remotely or on site) and other school functions.

 Parents will be expected to attend any meetings arranged with staff in order to show children that staff and parents are working together.